photo by Kelly Sikemma for Unsplash

 Not all signs of an unhealthy relationship are as obvious as the above.
 Here are a few that might surprise you.

-1. You feel like a different person around your partner, and you prefer that person.
+1. You feel like a different person around your partner.

-Have you felt right from the start that you are someone totally different around him or her, and you feel increasingly irritated when you have to go back to being the ‘other you’?
+Have you felt right from the start that you are someone totally different around them?
+And you feel increasingly irritated when you have to go back to being the ‘other you’?

 Yes, it’s great to find someone who helps us be our best self.
 But if it’s a healthy relationship, you’ll feel your best self over time, through shared experience and challenges.